-AC's Activity in 2021
+AC's Activity in 2022

-For 2021, NomCo has amongst others:
+For 2022, AC has amongst others:

-- reviewed and discussed reports with information relating mainly to the Internal Audit and Compliance issues. - acknowledged the independent triennial evaluation of the System of Internal Controls (SIC) per BoG Act 2577/2006, - proposed to the BoD for approval the Internal Governance Control Manual, - · approved the revised Compliance Mandate, - reviewed, approved and further submitted to the BoD the revised Conflict of Interest Policy, - reviewed and approved the Anti-Bribery and Corruption Policy and the Antitrust Policy, - discussed with Management, Internal Audit and External Auditors issues relating to the financial results, - reviewed and cleared the financial statements and other financial reports and trading updates prior to their release, - discussed with Management the implementation of corrective actions to recommendations made by Internal and External Auditors and Regulatory Authorities, - assessed the effectiveness of the External Auditors, their objectivity and independence, discussed results with Management and Internal Audit and communicated final results to the Board and to the External Auditors, - reviewed and approved the External Auditors' Independence Policy and the External Auditors' Tendering Policy and Procedure, - · approved the remuneration of External Auditors, - monitored, in line with the External Auditor's Independence Policy, the non-audit services provided by the External Auditor in 2021, proposed to the Board / Annual General meeting for approval the extension of KPMG's tenure up to 5yrs (starting from 2023) as statutory auditors for the Eurobank Holdings Group, - · assessed the performance of the Internal Auditor, - approved the annual Plans of Internal Audit Group and of Group Compliance and monitored their progress, - · received updates on the progress of the Annual Budget,
+- proposed to the BoD for approval the AC Terms of Beference - reviewed and discussed reports with information relating mainly to the Internal Audit and Compliance issues, including quarterly reports from Internal Audit and Compliance functions - ensured that an annual evaluation of the System of Internal Controls for the year 2021 has been performed and documented by Internal Audit.
+The Audit Committee has prepared its own assessment report on Internal Audit's evaluation.
+The reports were further submitted to the Board and the BoG in line with the BoG Act 2577/2006 - reviewed the annual Compliance Sector's reports over compliance activities for the year 2021 and prepared its own assessment report thereon.
+The reports were further submitted to the Board and the BoG, in line with the BoG Governors Act 2577/2006 - reviewed, approved and further submitted to the BoD for approval the revised Conflict of Interest Policy and the revised Compliance Policy - reviewed, approved and further submitted to the BoD for information the revised Insider Dealing Guideline and the revised Market Abuse Policy - reviewed and approved the MiFID II Product Governance Policy and the Policy for Reporting Unethical Conduct - discussed with Management, Internal Audit and External Auditors issues relating to the financial results, - reviewed and cleared the financial statements and other financial reports and trading updates prior to their release - discussed with Management the implementation of corrective actions to recommendations made by Internal and External Auditors and Regulatory Authorities - assessed the effectiveness of the External Auditors, their objectivity and independence, discussed results with Management and Internal Audit and communicated final results to the Board and to the External Auditors - · approved the remuneration of External Auditors